Lithium-ion Batteries

 1C is the current required to drain the battery in 1 hour, e.g. for a 500mAh battery, 1C is 500mA.
 Most battery charger ICs will automatically perform the above steps for you.

-Pre-charge can also been confused with the pre-charge step that occurs in the manufacturing process after the cells have been filled with electrolytes.
+Pre-charge can also be confused with the pre-charge step that occurs in the manufacturing process after the cells have been filled with electrolytes.

 TI’s BQ Range